moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/tests.md

 - [Testing strategies](#Testing-strategies) - Provides information on which types of testing are appropriate in different scenarioes (e.g. testing a macro versus a model, or testing a staging model versus an intermediate model).
 It may be useful to developers who have identified their testing use case, and would like to understand which types of testing might be appropriate.
 - [Testing resources and standards](#Testing-resources-and-standards) - Contains links to **dbt** testing resources, and wider information on testing techniques and standards.

-## Types of testing
+## Testing in Create a Derived Table

-The table below provides a summary of the different types of testing that can be considered.
+The table below provides a summary of the different types of testing that are avilable.
 They are split according to their scope:

 - **Single model** - Testing the data within a single **dbt** model.
 - **Multiple models** - Testing data across multiple **dbt** models, including relationships.